Mountain Biking in Greyton / Genadendal

-Greyton is only 2 hour’s drive from Cape Town and is renowned as one of the best destinations in the Western Cape for Mountain Biking (MTB).
-This picturesque town is nestled at the foot of the Riviersonderend Mountains and is a strong draw card for anyone wanting to mountain bike in nature.
-It’s a popular area for anyone looking for recreation and relaxation whether for a quick weekend getaway or a long rejuvenating holiday.
-With varying trails and tracks, it truly is a paradise for any cyclist – regardless of fitness level.
+Greyton and Genadendal are only a two-hour drive from Cape Town International Airport.
+These historic villages in the Overberg form part of an area renowned as one of the best destinations in the Western Cape for mountain biking, known as Theewaterskloof.
+This picturesque part of the world is nestled at the foot of the Riviersonderend Mountains and is a strong draw card for anyone wanting to mountain bike in nature.

-Greyton is very lucky to have a group of vehement MTB enthusiasts in the community who have worked hard to ensure this region is appreciated by cyclists of every class and calibre.
-This includes building, clearing and marking kilometre after kilometre of track in a huge effort to increase the amount of options available to mountain bikers in this part of the Overberg.
+The community in Greyton and Genadendal have a group of passionate MTB enthusiasts who worked hard to ensure the region gets appreciated by cyclists of every class and calibre.
+Together the local bikers have spent time building, clearing and marking kilometre after kilometre of dirt track to increase the number of options available to mountain bikers in the Overberg.

-If you’re travelling with younger children who also want to ride, there are several paths of least resistance in the Rockhopper Forest.
-These trails offer a whole lot of fun but without any major hills or elevations.
-This is part of the Green Route that winds through the trees with twists and turns for added excitement.
-There is also an 18km and a 13.5km route to choose from that hold the reward of incredible views over Greyton and the surrounding farmlands.
+If you’re travelling with children who also want to ride, there are several paths of least resistance in the Rockhopper Forest.
+These trails offer lots of fun without big hills or elevations and are part of the Green Route that winds through the trees with twists and turns for added excitement.
+There is also an 18km and a 13.5km route to choose from that both hold rewards of incredible views over Greyton, Genadendal and the surrounding farmlands.

-For those looking to be challenged and thrilled, there are tons of routes to take for tough climbs and exhilarating descents.
-Look into Cattle Baron, Rocky Horror and Korlandskloof trails as well as Bakenskop (which has the toughest climb and the best views) and Nakkieskloof (which has the most technical descent).
+For those MTB riders looking to be challenged and thrilled, there are plenty of routes with tough climbs and exhilarating descents.
+Look into Cattle Baron, Rocky Horror, Korlandskloof, Bakenskop (most difficult climb but best views) and Nakkieskloof (most technical descent).

-One of the most enjoyable reasons for mountain biking in and around Greyton is the after-cycling fun and entertainment in this warm, country atmosphere.
-Besides the abundance of routes to ride and stunning scenery, there is also a wide range of accommodation to choose from for the perfect stay.
-It is also possible to hire mountain bikes once you have arrived which is hugely convenient for those who can’t transport bikes with them.
+One of the most enjoyable reasons for mountain biking in and around Greyton and Genadendal is the after-cycling fun and entertainment in this warm, country atmosphere.
+Besides the abundance of routes to ride, and stunning scenery, there is also a wide range of accommodations to ensure the perfect stay.
+It is also possible to hire mountain bikes once you have arrived, which is hugely convenient for those who can’t transport bikes with them.